NicoCodesCode/NicoCodesCode/README.md

 - 🐱 I like **cats**.

 💬 **Feel free to reach out** through GitHub if you'd like to connect or chat.
-Thanks for stopping by and reading! 😊
+Thanks for stopping by and reading! uwu